pwr-Solaar/Solaar/docs/capabilities.md

 create up/down/left/right mouse gestures.
 Other mice (such as the MX Vertical) don't have a button specific for this purpose but have buttons that can be used for it.

-The `Mouse Gestures` setting,
-which is only present on devices that support this capability in Solaar, assigns a button for mouse gestures.
+The `Key/Button Diversion` setting can assign buttons to initiate mous gestures by setting the value for the button to `Mouse Gestures`.
+This capability is only present if the device can support it.

-Pressing the button when the button is diverted causes the mouse pointer to stop moving.
+Pressing a button when it is set to `Mouse Gestures` causes the mouse pointer to stop moving.
-When the button is released a `MOUSE_GESTURE` notification with the total mouse movements while the button was pressed are sent to the Solaar rule system.

-Mouse gesture conditions in Solaar rules can be used to detect these notifications.
+When the button is released a `MOUSE_GESTURE` notification with the mouse movements and diverted key presses is sent to the Solaar rule system so that rules can detect these notifications.
-For more information on mouse gesture rules conditions see [the rules page](https://pwr-solaar.github.io/Solaar/rules).
+For more information on Mouse Gestures rule conditions see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

 ## System Tray